Updated September 28, 2018

 Object lifecycle management

-Amazon S3 and Cloud Storage both allow you to automate object deletion according to user-specified lifecycle policies.
-In Amazon S3, you can also set policies to automatically migrate objects across storage classes.
+Amazon S3 and Cloud Storage both allow you to automate object migration or deletion according to user-specified lifecycle policies.

 Amazon S3 and Cloud Storage both allow you to configure your buckets to issue notifications when objects are created, deleted, or updated.
-In Amazon S3, this feature is called event notifications, and in Cloud Storage, this feature is called object change notifications.
+In Amazon S3, this feature is called event notifications.
+Cloud Storage has multiple services that provide similar functionality, but are differentiated by the intended endpoint of the notification:

 Service level agreement